opengl106/pj_hanja/README.md

 2.3841858e-06
 ```

 But nevertheless, there are way more to be covered here in the cache part though; as for the CA part, K and V matrices can be directly reused to omit a FC and transpose layer, while in the CSA part, only the part corresponding to the new position need to be calculated and concatenated to the previous K and V matrices.
-Since this requires to manually override the `tf.keras.layers.MultiHeadAttention.call()` code, and is not difficult at all to implement, I will leave this as a to-do item and a practice homework for our passionate reader, if some of my words happened to strike you along your journey seeking the ultimate truth.
+Since implementing the KV-caching mechanism requires manually overriding the `tf.keras.layers.MultiHeadAttention.call()` code, and is not difficult at all to implement, I will leave this as a to-do item and a practice homework for our passionate reader, if some of my words happened to strike you along your journey seeking the ultimate truth.

 ## Training
   * Adjust hyperparameters in the `hyperparams.py` if necessary.